Susan Bottomly

 Susan Dunn Whittier Bottomly (born October 1, 1948), also known as International Velvet, is a former American model and actress.
+She is best known for her association with Pop artist Andy Warhol and the Factory scene of the 1960s.

-Bottomly began her career as a fashion model in 1965, appearing on the cover of Mademoiselle.
-The following year, she moved to New York and joined Andy Warhol's Factory as a Warhol superstar.
-She was renamed International Velvet and went on to star in several films, including Chelsea Girls (1966), Paraphernalia (1966), Since (1966), Superboy (1966), and **** (Four Stars) (1967).
+After beginning her career as a fashion model and appearing on the cover of Mademoiselle in 1965, Bottomly moved to New York the following year and became one of Warhol's "superstars," adopting the name International Velvet.
+She appeared in several of Warhol's underground films, including Chelsea Girls (1966), Paraphernalia (1966), Since (1966), Superboy (1966), and **** (Four Stars) (1967).
+During the 1970s, she continued working as a model, appearing frequently in European editions of Vogue Paris, Vogue Italia, and Elle.
+In the 1980s, she operated the Uno modeling agency in Salt Lake City.

 Life and career

-The image of Susan Bottomly by David McCabe that was used for the cover of Mademoiselle in December 1965.
+The image of Bottomly by David McCabe that was used for the cover of Mademoiselle in December 1965.

 Early life and education

 Susan Bottomly came from an old New England family.
 Her father John S. Bottomly was a former assistant attorney general of Massachusetts who prosecuted the Boston Strangler.

 Bottomly was a willful child who went to boarding schools.
 She was thrown out of school four times.
 She attended Milton Academy in Milton, Massachusetts.

 At the age of sixteen, Bottomly began modeling with Ford Modeling Agency.
-She appeared on the cover Mademoiselle magazine in December 1965, shot by British fashion photographer David McCabe.
+She appeared on the cover of Mademoiselle magazine in December 1965, shot by British fashion photographer David McCabe.

 In 1966, Bottomly graduated from Hannah More Academy boarding school in Reisterstown, Maryland.
 As a debutante, Bottomly represented Wellesley at the Bachelor's Ball held at the Statler Hilton in Boston in June 1966.